Granola-Team/mina-block-explorer/README.md

 Note that the `mina-indexer` is a git submodule and is integrated at a specific version for tier2 tests.
 Tier2 tests are coded to work against the first 10000 blocks in the Mina Blockchain.
-Running `just tier2` the first time will incur a one-time penalty as the indexer will be setup on localhost against which tier2 tests are run.
+Running `rake tier2` the first time will incur a one-time penalty as the indexer will be setup on localhost against which tier2 tests are run.

 ## License